Product

 • How can I benchmark my SaaS churn rate against similar subscription companies?

-• What is the difference between customer churn rate and revenue churn rate for subscription businesses?
+• What is the difference between churn rate and customer retention rate for subscription businesses?

 Lea LeBlanc